chromaui/chromatic-docs/faq.md

 <details>
 <summary>Where can I find my project token?</summary>

-The project token is available on the Manage → Configure page of your project.
+The project token is available on your project's Manage → Configure page.

 ![Navigate to the Manage page and click on the Configure tab](img/configure-project-token.png)